· AI Weekly · 3 min read

-Weekly Bites #1: LLM Hallucinations, Predicting the Future, and Early Hires
+Weekly Bites #1: Predicting the Future, Early Hires, and Enterprise AI

 This week’s bites: